ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/Tutorial.rst

 On :srw-wiki:`Level 1 <Supported-Platforms-and-Compilers>` systems, users can find data for the Halloween Storm in the usual input model data locations (see :numref:`Section %s <DataLocations>` for a list).
 The RAP data can also be downloaded from the `SRW App data bucket <https://registry.opendata.aws/noaa-ufs-shortrangeweather/>`_ using ``wget``:

+..
+COMMENT: Revisit data - it's getting pulled from a bucket!

 .. code-block:: console

    wget https://noaa-ufs-srw-pds.s3.amazonaws.com/develop-20240618/halloween_rap.tgz